TeamSunride/MRAS/docs/developer_guide.md

 completion and analysis features that are not available in VS Code.
 However, the setup process of CLion is a bit cumbersome, and there is a steeper learning curve.

-There are two objectives that you much achieve when setting up the project:
+There are two objectives that you must achieve when setting up the project:
 - Command line access to the `pio` command (installation of PIO core)
 - Integration of PlatformIO with your preferred IDE (such as CLion, VS Code, etc)